cloudmesh-community/sp19-222-101/project-report/report.md

 ![SVM 2D Visualization[@gunn1998support]](images/SVM_2D_example.png){#fig:svm_2D_example}

-The figure shows a divider between general regions of points classified as blue and points classified as red.
+This figure shows a divider between general regions of points classified as blue and points classified as red.
 Notice that the hyper-plane is imperfect; there are some red points on the blue side of the hyper-plane, and there are some blue points on the red side.
 Error is inevitable, but it can be minimized